Buzzard oil field: Processing

 The oil processing facilities comprise a 3-phase (oil/vapour/water) Production Separator.
-Oil from the separator flows to the 3-phase Second Stage Separartor.
+Oil from the separator flows to the 3-phase Second Stage Separator.
 Oil from the latter is 'spiked' with Natural Gas Liquids (NGL) from the gas dewpointing plant, then injected with a hydrogen sulphide (H_{2}S) scavenger chemical prior to metering and export.

 Produced water from the Second Stage Separator is recycled to the Production Separator, and from there to the produced water treatment facilities using hydrocyclones before overboard disposal.

 Vapour from the two Separators is compressed in an Offgas Compressor and a LP/HP compressor.
 Compressed gas passes through a Mercury Removal Bed and an Acid Gas Removal system, which uses a counter-current flow of amine solvent, and then through a Mercaptans Removal Bed.
 The gas is dehydrated in a gas dehydration system which uses a counter-current flow of glycol.
 After dehydration the gas is cooled and passes through a Joule-Thomson valve to reduce its pressure and hence its temperature to remove liquids and achieve a gas hydrocarbon dewpoint.
 Natural Gas Liquids are separated and co-mingled with the export oil stream.
 Gas is compressed in the HP Compressors, some is used as gas lift on the production wells, some as fuel gas, and the remainder is exported.